leouchoa/cheatsheets/frontend/javascript/dom.md

 3. Tokens are converted to Nodes
 4. Nodes are converted to the DOM

+In other words:

+1. characters
+2. tags
+3. tokens
+4. nodes
+5. DOM

 ## The Details

 The browser receives a stream of HTML.
 The bytes are run through a parsing